Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Approach

-We synthesize a reshaded composite image containing a fragment transferred from a source image into a target scene image.
-We use a deep image prior (DIP) \citep{ulyanov2018deep} as a neural renderer to produce a reshaded image that produces consistent image decomposition inferences.
-We use an image decomposition trained on \emph{paradigms} (statistical samples of albedo, shading and gloss; Fig \ref{fig:decomp}a) and not real images described in section \ref{subsec:invrend}, and normals inferred by the method of \cite{nekrasov2019real} to meet the shading consistency tests (section~\ref{subsec:shc}).
-The final reshaded image's albedo must be like the cut-and-paste albedo; the reshaded image's shading must match the shading of the target scene outside the fragment; and the shading of the reshaded image must have reasonable spherical harmonic properties and meet a consistency test everywhere Fig \ref{fig:method} summarizes our method.
+DIPR synthesizes a reshaded object transferred from the source image ($s$) into a target scene image ($t$).
+We use a deep image prior (DIP)~\cite{ulyanov2018deep} as a renderer to produce a reshaded image.
+We enable DIP to reshade by forcing it to produce consistent image decomposition inferences that meet certain shading consistency tests.
+We use an image decomposition trained on statistical samples of albedo, shading and gloss; Fig.~\ref{fig:decomp}a and not real images (Sec~\ref{subsec:invrend}), and surface normals inferred by the method of~\cite{nekrasov2019real} to meet the shading consistency tests (Sec~\ref{subsec:shc}).
+The final reshaded image's albedo must be like the cut-and-paste albedo; the reshaded image's shading must match the shading of the target scene outside the fragment; and the shading of the reshaded image must have reasonable spherical harmonic properties and meet a consistency test everywhere Fig.~\ref{fig:method} summarizes our method.